curl/everything-curl/cmdline/urls/options.md

 whole command line and applies those to all the URLs that it transfers.

-That was a simplification: curl also offers an option (`-:`, `--next`) that inserts a boundary between a set of options and URLs for which it will apply the options.
+That was a simplification: curl also offers an option (`-:`, `--next`) that inserts a boundary between a set of options and URLs for which it applies the options.
 When the command-line parser finds a `--next` option, it applies the following options to the next set of URLs.
 The `--next` option thus works as a *divider* between a set of options and URLs.
 You can use as many `--next` options as you please.

 As an example, we do an HTTP GET to a URL and follow redirects, we then make a